Smart Lifting vs Full Automation: Finding the Balance in Manufacturing Efficiency

 Automation refers to systems that perform tasks independently, often with little to no human intervention.
 These include robotic arms, conveyors and automated guided vehicles (AGVs), typically programmed to handle repetitive, high-volume tasks.

-Examples: Robotic palletisers, pick-and-place systems, CNC machinery.
+Examples: Robotic palletizers, pick-and-place systems, CNC machinery.

 Where Robots Shine